wihi-labs/WHIP/README.md

 Besides WHIPs, we also have a tool for self-organization that does not rely on organization-wide consensus: The [idea market](https://docs.google.com/spreadsheets/d/1wuGzScmRl3CWYeUNiC2YelkmWRnv-Lz1XqUjKBnyoY0/edit?usp=sharing) which was introduced in [WHIP-0004](https://github.com/wihi-labs/WHIP/blob/main/0004-idea-market.md).

 Our WHIPs utilize [digital democracy](https://www.sciencedirect.com/science/article/pii/S1877750323001217) mechanisms, such as various deliberation and voting mechanisms, and are continuously adapted to the latest technology.
 Hence, the WHIP process itself is subject to changes that are defined in future WHIPs.
-Please feel invited to shape the way how WiHi forms decisions!
+Please feel invited to shape the way how WiHi makes decisions!

 ## Index of proposals